NSoiffer/MathCAT/docs/callers.md

 It is also possible to find out what preferences are currently set by calling [`GetPreference`]

 All functions return a potential error code.

+Note: MathCAT does a lot of work to clean up bad MathML.
+In particular, numbers with commas and periods are often split into pieces by MathML generators.
+MathCAT tries to put them back together, but to do that, it needs to know the locale's format for block separators and decimal separators.
+For example, in the US, "1,234.0" is a valid number, but in Europe, it is not a number because the `,` is a decimal separator.
+The locale is based on the country the document was authored for, not the language being used to speak the math.
+The two preferences that control what a legal number looks like are `BlockSeparators` and `DecimalSeparators`.
+Callers should set these values when they are known.
+They default to the US style of numbers.

 ## Rust Users
 MathCAT is written in Rust, so all you need to do is build MathCAT and in your project's Cargo.toml file add something like